2001 Tiananmen Square self-immolation incident: Third-party findings

-The identities of some of the self-immolators, and their relationship to Falun Gong, was called into question by Philip Pan of the Washington Post.
+The identities of some of the self-immolators, and their relationship to Falun Gong, was called into question by Philip Pan of The Washington Post.
 While state-run Xinhua News Agency had reported that Liu Chunling's adoptive mother spoke of Liu's "obsession with Falun Gong", her "worshipping of Li Hongzhi", and that Liu would teach her daughter Falun Gong, Pan found most residents in Kaifeng felt disgraced by what Liu had done (i.e. the self-immolation), but none of Liu's neighbours had ever observed her practising Falun Gong.
 They said that Liu abused her mother, and the reporter heard that Liu "worked in a nightclub, took money to keep men company".
 According to David Ownby, a University of Montreal historian and expert on Falun Gong, Pan's portrayal of Liu Chunlin is highly inconsistent with the typical profile of a Falun Gong practitioner.

 Several observers have noted that foreign journalists were not allowed to interview the self-immolation victims recovering in hospitals.
 Even the victims' relatives were not permitted to speak with them, according to David Ownby.
 Pan wrote that "Beijing denied requests to interview Liu Siying and the three other survivors, who are all hospitalized ...
 A Kaifeng official said only China Central Television and the official New China News Agency were permitted to speak to their relatives or their colleagues.
 A man who answered the door at the Liu home referred questions to the government."
 The survivors were interviewed by the state-run press, however.
 In one such interview, CCTV interviewed the 12-year-old Liu Siying.
 Government sources reported Liu Siying had undergone a tracheotomy shortly before the interview.
 Speaking through approved media outlets, she said that her own mother told her to set herself on fire to reach the "heavenly golden kingdom".

-According to Schechter, Xinhua had unusually released a statement on the self-immolation to foreign media only hours after the event occurred, saying that this was unusual because sensitive subjects in the Chinese press are almost never reported on a timely basis.
-The usual protocol is approval by several party officials before publication, which usually takes a fair amount of time.
-Ian Johnson similarly observed the state media "reported [the victim's] death with unusual alacrity, implying that either the death took place earlier than reported or the usually cautious media had top-level approval to rush out electronic reports and a televised dispatch."
+Ian Johnson observed the state media "reported [the victim's] death with unusual alacrity, implying that either the death took place earlier than reported or the usually cautious media had top-level approval to rush out electronic reports and a televised dispatch."